 How a Top NYC Personal Injury Attorney Can Help

 Laborers working in construction who are injured at a jobsite should report the accident as soon as possible—and take pictures of the accident scene.
 Not only does this give employers a chance to fix the dangerous situation, but a prompt report is necessary for filing a workers’ compensation claim.
 Any delay in filing a report or seeing a doctor may reduce the chance of your claim being accepted, since it allows the insurance company to claim your injury occurred afterward.

 Serious injuries at construction sites are not always purely an accident, but can be caused by someone else’s negligence.
-A top NYC personal injury lawyer at Wingate, Russotti, Shapiro & Halperin, LLP, can help you file a lawsuit if someone else should be held liable for causing your injury.
+A top NYC personal injury lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can help you file a lawsuit if someone else should be held liable for causing your injury.
 If your workers’ comp claim is denied, we can also help with filing an appeal and going through the appeals process.